 First, let’s zoom out.
 You know what life insurance is — it’s essentially a contract between an insurance company and their policyholders (that’s you!) that says if you were to pass away, the insurance company will pay out an agreed-upon death benefit to your chosen beneficiaries (like a spouse, partner, or children).
 It’s something that can help you feel like you’ve got a plan in place for your loved ones should you pass away.
 Talk about peace of mind!

-As you’ve no doubt figured out by now, there different term insurance options out there.
+As you’ve no doubt figured out by now, there are different term insurance policies out there.
 If affordability and convenience are important to you, term life insurance is a great place to start looking.
 Simply put, a term life insurance policy covers you for a chosen period of time, typically with ten, fifteen, twenty, twenty-five, and even thirty-year coverage options.
 Those periods of time can possibly coincide with financial obligations like the length of a mortgage or the time it’ll take your kids to reach independence.

 How Does Term Life Insurance Work?